aws/copilot-cli/site/content/docs/concepts/pipelines.en.md

 * __Release order__: You'll be prompted for environments you want to deploy to - select them based on the order you want them to be deployed in your pipeline (deployments happen one environment at a time).
 You may, for example, want to deploy to your `test` environment first, and then your `prod` environment.

 * __Tracking repository__: After you've selected the environments you want to deploy to, you'll be prompted to select which repository you want your CodePipeline to track.
-This is the repository that, when pushed to, will trigger a pipeline execution.
-(If the repository you're interested in doesn't show up, you can pass it in using the `--url` flag.)
+Copilot fetches all of your local git remotes, and lists those of accepted providers (GitHub, Bitbucket, CodeCommit) for you to choose from.
+The one you select will be the repository that, when pushed to, will trigger a pipeline execution.

+* __Tracking branch__: After you've selected the repository, choose the specific branch your pipeline should follow.

 ### Step 2: Updating the Pipeline manifest (optional)